argoverse/av2-api/guide/src/getting_started.md

 # Download the Datasets

-Run the following command to download the
+Run the following command to download the one or more of the datasets:

 ```bash
 #!/usr/bin/env bash